Disappearance of Michele Anne Harris: Divorce

 At the beginning of 2001, Michele filed for divorce.
 During the first half of the year, Cal repeatedly told Michele he would not let her divorce him.
-Barb Thayer, the couple's nanny, recalls hearing frequent loud arguments.
+Barb Thayer, the couple's nanny, recalled hearing frequent loud arguments.
 Cal tried to get Michele's family to talk her out of the divorce, believing she had been influenced by the people she was increasingly associating with and might even be using drugs.
 Michele told her sisters that at one point in March Cal told her during an argument that he would not need a gun to kill her and the police would never be able to find her body.
 She also let her hairdresser overhear Cal threaten to kill her and make her disappear over the phone in July.

 In June Cal was ordered to pay her $400 a month, and continue to pay all the expenses related to the house, until the divorce was finalized.
 Cal was also ordered to give all his guns to his brothers and father until the divorce was over and Michele had moved out.
 The court estimated his net worth at $5.4 million.
 He offered her full custody of the children and a settlement of $740,000 over the next ten years, but she rejected it.

 Cal's payments to Michele supplemented what she earned from a part-time waitressing job at Lefty's, a restaurant in the nearby village of Waverly, she had started in April.
 Earley left his girlfriend and moved to Tioga, another town in the area, that June, expecting that the two would marry soon after her divorce; while she was interested in a long-term relationship with him she told her friends she did not plan to marry him.
 He gave Michele the keys to his house to let his dogs out if he was working late, and she left some belongings there, as some nights she would come there after work, as late as 2:30 a.m.